sterling-tenn/poketwo-autocatcher/README.md

-## 🏆 Pokétwo Autocatcher 🏆
+## Pokétwo Autocatcher
-A **free** and open-source Pokétwo autocatcher, created with the goal of preventing people from wasting their money.
+A second generation **free** and open-source Pokétwo autocatcher, created with the goal of preventing people from wasting their money.

 ---

 ### Features
 The bot has the following features:
-- ⚙️ Easy Setup (simply run a script and enter the correct information, no 'programming' required)
+- ⚙️ Easy Setup (simply run a script and enter the correct information, no 'coding' needed)
 - ⬆️ Auto-levelling (Level up all your duel Pokémon to level 100 **overnight**!)
 - ✨ Get notified when and if you've caught a Pokémon, and also if another event occurs
     - See when a Shiny/Legendary/Ultra Beast/Mythical Pokémon is caught, and which one it is!